daniel-cores/remote_runner/README.md

 + cesga
 + citius

 Edit $HOME/.remote_runner/config.json to change cluster configuration.
 Change username and remote tmp path.
-The project directory will be copied to this temporal directory.
+The project directory will be copied to this temporary directory.
 SLURM output log files follow the pattern: ~/job_%j.log